SoftServedWeb-com/dev-thing/.github/ISSUE_TEMPLATE/improvement_proposal.md

 ---
-name: 🔧 Improvement Proposal
+name: "\U0001F527 Improvement Proposal"
 about: Suggest an improvement or enhancement for an existing feature in DevKit
 title: "[Improvement] "
-labels: improvement
+labels: ''
-assignees: ""
+assignees: ''

 ---

 **What needs improvement?**